Vice Media: Global expansion

 On 1 March 2017 at Mobile World Congress, Vice announced new content deals with mobile operators in multiple regions, including an extensive Asia Pacific expansion and renewed partnership with Verizon's Go90 branch.
 The new deals will bring Vice's content into more than 80 global territories by the end of 2017.

 On 22 March 2017, Vice Media finalized a deal with French digital media studio Blackpills for the creation of a line-up of original short-form programming, set to premiere on Vice's digital video hub, video.vice.com.
 Blackpills would enlist international filmmakers including Luc Besson, Bryan Singer, and Zoe Cassavetes in the creative effort.
 Vice London subsidiary Pulse Films contributed original content to air on video.vice.com, and Viceland in both the US and Canada aired Blackpills' first series, French/Canadian co-production You Got Trumped: The First 100 Days starring Donald Trump impersonator John Di Domenico and comedian Ron Sparks.

 Later in March 2017, while in India, Shane Smith discussed his partnership with the Times Group.
 The company launched Vice India as well as their agency business, Virtue.
 Smith also revealed that the company had "held India back as a launch partner because it's so important to get it right.
 We didn't just want to come in, set up a studio and go.
 We wanted to have a plan, make sure we did it correctly."
 In June 2017, Vice announced a partnership with Brazilian media giant Grupo Globo that will see Vice grow its existing presence in the region through increased local production capabilities and increased mobile programming.

 In November 2017, Vice announced the launch of a new Asia Pacific office with a dedicated CEO to oversee programming and business operations in India, Thailand, Malaysia, Indonesia and elsewhere in the region.
 The headquarters, in Singapore, will include "studio space that will be used for original documentary, drama, and film projects as well as by Vice's branding agency, Virtue."

 In March 2021, the Pedestrian Group announced a multi-year deal to become the Australian digital publishing home of the brand.
-In January 2022 a new team of five, headed by Brad Esposito, was announced to head up Vice Australia and New Zealand.
+In January 2022, a new team of five, headed by Brad Esposito, was announced to head up Vice Australia and New Zealand.
+In July 2024, it was reported that Vice Australia would shut down amid a restructuring at Pedestrian.

+In April 2025, Vice acquired Cuba Pictures, a drama producer based in the United Kingdom, from Curtis Brown.